karanrak/game-engine/main/README.md

 Might have to Change Env Settings to your personal SFML directories while running.

-PART2 ---------------------------------------------------------------------------------

-The solution for Part 2 of the assignment is in the following folders
-\basic_zmq_client_server has the server and client code

-Execute as standalone_zmq_client.exe <ClientID> <SleepTimeinMs>
-	e.g. HW1.exe 1 1500

-The client will send 20 messages at Fixed intervals, as decided by the user.
-And the server will respond with the latest map update as reply.

 FINAL SUBMISSION -----------------------------------------------------------------------

-The solution for the remainder of the assignment is stored in \main\server_main and
+The solution for the remainder of the assignment is stored in server_main and client_main as follows:
-\main\client_main as follows:
 \server_main has the server code
+	Execute as server.exe

 \client_main has the client code
 	Execute as client.exe <ClientId>

+CONTROLS :

+C : Disconnect and Close
+Q : Pause
+S / F : Slow or Speed Up
+R (Deprecated) : Resize (Fixed size or scaling)

 Note :